-When a student's health and safety are in jeopardy due to alcohol consumption or drug use, immediate medical attention should be sought by calling the Department of Public Safety (859-233-8118) or 911 for assistance.
+When a student's health and safety are in jeopardy as the result of alcohol consumption or other drug consumption, immediate medical attention should be sought by calling the Department of Public Safety (859-233-8118) or 911 for assistance.
 Formal disciplinary action for a violation of the alcohol or drug policy will not be taken against those who seek or receive medical assistance for themselves or others, though violation of other student conduct codes such as vandalism, disorderly conduct, and sexual misconduct may still apply.
 A student who receives medical assistance from the Department of Public Safety or medical service providers will be required to meet with the Dean of Students (or designee) and parents/guardians may be notified.
 The university is in compliance with the state law supporting amnesty which is provided here.